suriyadeepan/suriyadeepan.github.io/_posts/2020-01-13-advanced-pandas.markdown

 {% endhighlight %}

-Alternatively we could use `df.query` and enter our conditions as a string.
+Alternatively, we could use `df.query` and enter our conditions as a string.

 {% highlight python %}
 df.query("BuildingArea < 150. & YearBuilt > 2000. & Rooms == 1")